Listen to this post |

 RBG

-The Red, Blue, and Green (RGB) color model is an additive color model in which red, green, and blue light are added together in various ways to reproduce a broad array of colors.
+The Red, Blue, and Green (RGB) color model is additive, where red, green, and blue light reproduce a broad array of colors.

 Definitions in Color